Kadalekai Parishe: Legend

 People say that the night on which this Kadalekai Parishe used to end, Lord Basavanna - The big Bull, used to come in the animal form and eat up all the groundnut and peels left overnight on the streets.

 Event dates

 On every year, Kadalekai Parishe, the annual groundnut fair is held on the last Monday of Karthika Masa (month in Hindu calendar).
-There is few days difference between Karthika month followed in Karnataka and Tamilnadu.
+There is few days difference between Karthika month followed in Karnataka and Tamil Nadu.
 This event dates are based on Karnataka version of Hindu Calendar.